codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

    }

 .. note::
-   You can also edit the outline directly in the custom CSS file.
+   You can also edit the focus style directly in the custom CSS file.

     .. figure:: /img/guides/customcssoutlineguides.png
       :alt: Custom CSS location screenshot